remy1618/optics/README.md

-We can now plot the two structurues' transmittance and reflectance curve.
+We can now plot the two structures' transmittance and reflectance curves using `opt.plot.TR`.

 ```python